-Quanta's identifiable intangible assets include customer relationships; backlog; trade names; non-compete agreements; curriculum; patented rights, developed technology, process certifications and other, all of which are subject to amortization, as well as an engineering license, which is not subject to amortization.
+Quanta's identifiable intangible assets primarily include customer relationships; backlog; trade names; non-compete agreements; curriculum; patented rights, developed technology, process certifications and other, all of which are subject to amortization.

 Definite-lived intangible assets are amortized based upon the estimated consumption of their economic benefits, or on a straight-line basis if the pattern of economic benefit cannot otherwise be reliably estimated.
 Quanta evaluates identifiable intangible assets with the associated long-lived asset group for impairment whenever impairment indicators are present.
 If the carrying amount of an identifiable intangible asset exceeds its fair value, an impairment loss is recorded to "Asset impairment charges" in the consolidated statements of operations.